begeistert/avr8sharp/README.md

 ### Usage

-The library is designed to be easy to use with the Builder pattern.
-Here is an example of how to create a new runner of the Arduino Uno (ATmega328p) board and load a firmware from a HEX file.
+The library is designed with ease of use in mind, leveraging the **Builder pattern** for intuitive configuration.
+Below is an example demonstrating how to create a new runner for the Arduino Uno (ATmega328p) board and load firmware from a HEX file.

 ```csharp
 using AVR8Sharp;